ag-mahoon/immersive/README.md

 ```bash
 # development
 $ npm install
 ```

+Please rename .env.template to to .env for development

 ### Docker Container
 I've created a docker file that use the container for mysql database.
 Please run the docker first and use the migration section to run all the migrations In oder to run application as a docker container.
 This required docker to be install on your machine.